S010MON/flying-forward-2020/README.md

 <br/>

 ### Run Server
-Navigate to the `docker-flask-mySQL/` root directory
+Navigate to the `flying-forward-2020-api/` root directory

-Build the container:

-        sudo docker-compose build

 Run the container: